Black Friday is here, and this year, it’s going 100% virtual.

 Fake, quickly assembled websites are a classic tool of fraudsters and a vital tool for duping customers into handing over their details.
 However, they can be spotted.
 Here’s what to look out for.

-Cybercriminals like to play on our deal hunting instincts, especially when it comes to Black Friday and Cyber Monday.
-Be aware that whilst crazy deals are tempting; they might not be real.
+Cybercriminals like to play on our deal-hunting instincts, especially on Black Friday and Cyber Monday and in our current economic climate.
+Be aware that whilst crazy deals are tempting; they might not even be real!

 If you don’t have time to read our full blog, here are some tips on creating a perfect password;